Keeping your feet healthy

 You can remove hard skin 2 times a week using a pumice stone or an emery board when the skin is dry.
 If you have diabetes, ask your doctor or foot health professional (podiatrist) before doing this.

 For corns and calluses, patches can help to soften the hard skin.
-It can then be removed.
-The patches are available from your local pharmacy.
-They are not suitable for people with diabetes.
+Once it’s soft, you can remove it.
+You can buy corn and callus removal patches from your local pharmacy.
+Do not use these patches if you have diabetes.
 Using an emollient works just as well.

 Toenail care